China West Normal University: Colleges and departments

 CWNU has 21 colleges and departments, plus 28 research institutes, offering 121 master's programs, 71 majors for four-year undergraduates, 5 for three-year students.
 The university has 4 provincial key subjects, 3 provincial key laboratories, 14 provincial key courses, 21 provincial-level Elaborate Courses and 3 famous provincial undergraduate majors.
 Moreover, CWNU provides 11 provincial training centers for undergraduate talents, and offers a training basis for postgraduates of education as well as postgraduates of agricultural popularization.

 All majors and programs are widely open to overseas students, among which subjects like Chinese, History, Education, Fine Arts, Music, Dancing, Wushu, Chinese Calligraphy show great appeal and popularity.

 Exchange

 In recent years, CWNU has become actively involved in international exchanges and co-operations, especially in cultural and academic fields.
-It has built partnerships through diverse ways of communication and cooperation with many universities and education organizations in the USA, Canada, Australia, Japan, Korea, Germany, Taiwan and Hong Kong.
+It has built partnerships through diverse ways of communication and cooperation with many universities and education organizations in the US, Canada, Australia, Japan, Korea, Germany, Taiwan and Hong Kong.
 The university has enrolled overseas students since 1997, with the enrollment in the charge of its Foreign Affairs Office.
-With curricula covering a wide range of subjects, CWNU provides admission to overseas students with programs — long- or short-term Chinese language trainees, potential undergraduates majoring in Chinese language, graduates majoring in Linguistics and Applied Linguistics, and undergraduates or graduates with would-be majors that they’ve selected.
+With curricula covering a wide range of subjects, CWNU provides admission to overseas students with programs — long- or short-term Chinese language trainees, potential undergraduates majoring in Chinese language, graduates majoring in Linguistics and Applied Linguistics, and undergraduates or graduates with would-be majors that they've selected.
 Meanwhile, groups and organizations for Chinese culture research and study, for short-term Chinese language learning, for Mandarin study, are attracted to CWNU.